 Automated Historical State Tracking

 SubQuery now automates the historical state tracking of entities for all new projects.
-You can automatically query the state of your SubQuery project at any block height.
+You can automatically query the state of your SubQuery project at any block height/timestamp.
 This means that you can build applications that allow users to go back in time, or show how the state of your data changes over time.

 Enabling This